CN-UPB/DeepCoMP/README.md

 # DeepCoMP: Self-Learning Dynamic Multi-Cell Selection for Coordinated Multipoint (CoMP)

-Deep reinforcement learning for dynamic multi-cell selection in CoMP scenarios.
+Multi-Agent Deep Reinforcement Learning for Coordinated Multipoint in Mobile Networks

 Three variants: DeepCoMP (central agent), DD-CoMP (distributed agents using central policy), D3-CoMP (distributed agents with separate policies).
 All three approaches self-learn and adapt to various scenarios in mobile networks without expert knowledge, human intervention, or detailed assumptions about the underlying system.
 Compared to other approaches, they are more flexible and achieve higher Quality of Experience.